mbartcus/cv/index.md

 Hy there 👋!!!

 My name is Marius 🤝.
 Welcome to my website.
-But first you can see me short bio [About me](./about.md).
+But first you can read my short [bio](./about.md).